 Why look for planets around distant stars?
 After all, we have little chance of ever seeing these planets directly, much less visiting.

 Because as far as we know, life arises only on planets, warmed by the light of their suns.
 So the search for planets is also the search for life.
-Confirming that life in the vastness of space will change how we view ourselves and our place in the cosmos.
+Confirming that life exists in the vastness of space will change how we view ourselves and our place in the cosmos.

 The 2018 Amateur Achievement Award, Astronomical Society of the Pacific